BlazeChron/BlazeChron/README.md

 Currently working on a game project called Unstable Isle, inspired by Dota2 workshop's Crumbling Island Arena

+You can find my games on Itch at https://blazechron.itch.io/

 I am working on a personal website and perhaps finding a more appropriate profile photo